 Mixed Family – a family with both citizen or eligible immigrant members and members that are neither citizens nor eligible immigrants.
 Such a family will be charged a pro-rated rent based upon the percentage of family members who are ineligible immigrants.
 24 CFR § 5.504

 Mixed Population Project - means a public housing project for elderly and disabled families.
-The CCHA is not required to designate this type of project.
+The HACC is not required to designate this type of project.

+PHA Policy

+The PHA has designated housing.
+The PHA’s developments with designated housing are as follows:

+King Terrace, 300 W. High Street, Phoenixville, PA – Elderly and Disabled Only Housing Authority of the County of Chester Page 4-12 ACOP 5/1/14 Ver 1.0

+Church Street Towers, 222 N. Church Street, West Chester, PA - Elderly and Disabled Only

+Maple/Spruce Courts, 507 & 508 E. Miner Street, West Chester, PA - Elderly and Disabled Only

+Oxford Terrace, 326 Market Street, Oxford, PA - Elderly and Disabled Only

 Multifamily housing project - For purposes of Section 504, means a project containing five or more dwelling units.
 24 CFR § 8.3